benjum/UCLA-24W-DH150/README.md

 ### Final Project

 Your final project will be a combination of a hands-on machine learning coding project and a critical analysis term paper.
 I will distribute a more-detailed explanation during the 2nd week, but the final project will involve the following:
-1. Choosing a dataset of interest to you from a pre-defined list of acceptable datasets (primarily drawn from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/index.php) and [Kaggle](https://www.kaggle.com/))
+1. Choose a dataset of interest to you from a pre-defined list of acceptable datasets (primarily drawn from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/index.php) and [Kaggle](https://www.kaggle.com/))
 1. Analyze the dataset and use machine learning to make predictions about the dataset.
 1. Summarize and critique articles associated with the dataset, including:
     1. Pros and cons of their analysis
     1. Pros and cons of their machine learning technique
-    1. Humanistic concerns relevant to their analysis
+    1. Humanistic and ethical concerns relevant to their analysis
 1. Compare your results with the papers' results
     1. They do not have to match!!
 In fact, I will not expect an exact match.
 Simply give a thoughtful explanation of how they make sense together (or don't).

-The final product will be a webpage report (1500+ words, not including figure captions) and a short (5-10 minute) presentation of your analysis.
+The final product will be a Jupyter notebook/report (1500+ words, not including figure captions) and a short (5-10 minute) presentation of your analysis.

 All necessary coding details will be covered over the course of our class.